mikeuf/lambdas-with-scheme/README.md

 # Lambdas with Scheme
 This is an exercise in using lambdas as a method of defining functions.
-It was written on a BiwaScheme interpreter, which is dialect of Scheme that was written in JavaScript and can be run from a browser.
+It was written in [BiwaScheme](https://www.biwascheme.org/).
+This is dialect of Scheme that was written in JavaScript and can be run from a common web browser.

 ## Table of Contents
 **[How to Run this Program](#how-to-run-this-program)**